 Blessed are the peaceMAKERS, for they will be called the children of God.
 (Matthew 5:9)

 We have often confused peacemaking with peacekeeping.
 What we typically think is that peacemakers are those that take one for the team.
-Furthermore, if we have been hurt then we misguidedly think pursuing peace is keeping quiet, not speaking the truth, or only sharing part of the truth.
+Furthermore, if we have been hurt, we misguidedly think of pursuing peace as remaining quiet, not speaking the truth, or only sharing part of the truth.
 We equate being passive with peacemaking.
-We withhold and bend truth not speaking how we really feel.
+We withhold and bend the truth, not speaking how we really feel.
 We may be thinking that we are doing what is best for the team or relationship.
-However, peace is far more than the absence of conflict it is the presence of mercy and justice.
+However, peace is far more than the absence of conflict; it is the presence of mercy and justice.
 True peace produces a relationship that brings even enemies together (Proverbs 16:7).
 Realize, fighting can be stopped without mercy and justice; however, you cannot live peaceably without them.